Type constructor with unit (return) and bind (>>=),

 Monadic operations:

-is substitutionA simple notion of subtyping between functors:
+return x is an occurrence of variable x>>= is substitutionA simple notion of subtyping between functors:

 data (f :+: g) e = Inl (f e) | Inr (g e)